Kirby Dach: International play

 Dach first represented Hockey Canada as part of Team Alberta at the 2016 Western Canada U16 Challenge Cup, winning a gold medal.
 The following year, he was named to team Canada Black for the World U-17 Hockey Challenge, where his team ultimately finished in seventh place.
 For his part, Dach finished tournament play with seven points registered across five games.

 In August 2018, Dach participated in the annual Hlinka Gretzky Cup where he totaled two goals and five assists.
 In the gold medal game versus the Swedish national under-18 team, he scored a first period goal, helping lead Canada to a 6–2 victory.

 After being loaned by the Blackhawks to the Canadian national junior team for the 2021 World Junior Ice Hockey Championships, Dach was named as team captain.
 On December 23, in a pre-tournament game played against the Russian national junior team, Dach bumped into opposing forward Ilya Safonov, injuring himself, and was forced to leave the game as a result.
 X-ray imaging later confirmed he sustained a fracture in his wrist, sidelining him for the remainder of the tournament.
 During Dach's absence, Canada would earn a silver medal following a 2–0 shutout loss to Team USA in the final.

 Personal life

 Dach's younger brother, Colton, was selected by the Chicago Blackhawks in the second round (62nd overall) of the 2021 NHL entry draft.
 According to his sibling, the biggest difference in their playing styles is that "(Kirby is) pass-first and I'm a shoot-first player."
 On January 3, 2025, the brothers competed against each other for the first time in their respective professional careers in a 4–2 Blackhawks win over the Montreal Canadiens at the United Center.

+Dach is also a maternal cousin of Keaton Verhoeff, a top prospect for the 2026 NHL entry draft.